 \subsection{An alternative initial condition}

-In the model above, we have assumed the remaining infectious periods have a different distribution $F_0$.
-That modeling approach is mostly due to lack of information of infections for these initially infected individuals.
+In the above model, we have assumed that the remaining infectious periods have a different distribution $F_0$.
+That modeling approach is mostly due to a lack of information concerning the times infection for these initially infected individuals.
 An alternative modeling approach is to assume that the infection times of the initially infected individuals are known.
 We assume the laws of the infectious durations of all individuals are the same, given by the c.d.f. $F$.
 This is reasonable since the model is for the same disease.
 Of course, there is no difference in the two modeling approaches in the Markovian setting due to the lack of memory property of exponential distributions.

 Suppose that the initially infected individuals are infected at times $\tau^N_{j,0}$, $j=1,\dots,I^N(0)$.
 Then $\tilde\tau^N_{j,0} = -\tau^N_{j,0}$, $j=1,\dots, I^N(0)$, represent the amount of time that an initially infected individual has been infected by time 0, that is, the age of infection at time 0.
 WLOG, we can assume that $0 > \tau^N_{1,0}> \cdots>\tau^N_{I^N(0),0}$.
 We use the same notation $\eta^0_j$ to denote the remaining infectious duration for $j=1,\dots, I^N(0)$.
 Then the distribution of $\eta^0_j$ will naturally depend on the elapsed infectious time $\tilde\tau^N_{j,0}$.
 In particular, the conditional distribution of $\eta^0_j$ given that $\tilde{\tau}_{j,0}^N=s>0$ is given by